 - Cinnamon Roll Biscuits

 Note: This post was originally published March 2011.
 Photos have been updated and slight improvements to the recipe instructions have been made.

 Easy Buttermilk Biscuits

 - 6 tablespoons cold unsalted butter , cubed (85 grams)

 - ¾ - 1 cup cold buttermilk, plus additional for brushing (175-250 ml)

 - Preheat oven to 400 degrees.
 Line a sheet pan with parchment paper.

 - Bake until golden brown, about 15-20 minutes.
-Transfer to a wire rack to cool.
+Serve immediately.
 Store leftovers in an airtight container at room temperature for up to 3 days.